crate/cratedb-guide/docs/integrate/kestra/usage.md

 (kestra-usage)=
 # Setting up data pipelines with CrateDB and Kestra

-[Kestra.io](https://kestra.io/) is an open‑source workflow automation and orchestration tool that helps you automate and manage complex workflows efficiently.
+[Kestra.io](https://kestra.io/) provides open‑source workflow automation and
+orchestration.
+You can use it to automate and manage complex workflows efficiently.
 It integrates with Postgres, Git, Docker, Kubernetes, and more.
-Kestra’s web UI lets you create, modify, and manage workflows without writing code.
+The web UI lets you create, modify, and manage workflows without writing code.

 In this usage guide, we will show you how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.

 ## Running Kestra on Docker

-Getting started with Kestra using Docker is a straightforward process.
-First, you'll need to install Docker on your machine, if you haven't already.
-Next, you can pull the Kestra official Docker image from the Docker registry and run it using the following command:
+You can quickly start Kestra using Docker.
+First, install Docker on your machine if you haven't already.

 ```bash
 docker run -d -p 8080:8080 kestra/kestra:latest
 ```

-This will start the Kestra server on your local machine, which you can access by navigating to [http://localhost:8080](http://localhost:8080/) in your web browser.
+This starts the Kestra server on your local machine.
+Access it by navigating to [http://localhost:8080](http://localhost:8080/) in your web browser.
 From there, you can start creating workflows and automating your processes using Kestra's web interface.

 ![Kestra UI home screen](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/80c3eb1bbc2de07a343bc56b1a5db24cf0569df7.png){width=690px height=290px}